Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Introduction

-Monocular depth estimation is essential for autonomous driving and advanced driver assistance systems (ADAS) and underlies many of their key perceptual tasks including 3D object detection \cite{MonoDETR, DiversityMatters}, velocity estimation \cite{Kinematic3D}, motion planning \cite{MotionPlanning}, lane detection \cite{SALAD}, road segmentation \cite{RoadSegm}, and scene perception \cite{JPerceiver}.
-Although supervised methods have achieved impressive performance, they suffer from costly ground-truth data collection.
-This hinders scaling their training and as a result their generalization performance \cite{SlowTV}.
-This also makes continuous learning difficult.
+Monocular depth estimation is essential for autonomous driving and advanced driver assistance systems (ADAS).
+It underlies many of their key perceptual tasks including 3D object detection~\cite{D4LCN, Pseudo-LiDAR, Pseudo-LiDAR++, AreWeMissing}, motion planning~\cite{MotionPlanning, NeuralMotionPlanner, SafeMotionPlanning}, and road segmentation~\cite{RoadSegm}.
+Although supervised methods have achieved impressive accuracy, they suffer from costly ground-truth data collection.
+This limits their generalizability~\cite{SlowTV} and also makes continuous learning difficult.

-A variety of recent methods instead leverage self-supervision.
+Many recent methods~\cite{FreqAware, Lite-Mono, HR-Depth, Monodepth2, RA-Depth} leverage self-supervision to scale up training.
 Most of these methods, however, suffer from scale ambiguity which renders them difficult to use off-the-shelf.
-To resolve the scale ambiguity and recover the metric scale, the actual scene scale needs to be supervised in some form.
-Past works have adopted velocity \cite{PackNet}, GPS \cite{GPS}, IMU \cite{IMU, IMUICRA}, or camera height \cite{ScaleRecovery, VADepth} for this scale supervision.
-These methods require such auxiliary sensors in addition to the monocular RGB camera.
-This limits them in terms of training data--arbitrary in-the-wild driving videos cannot be used as they lack such measurements.
-These self-supervised methods which still require weak scale supervision cannot be made fully self-supervised as the scale also changes for each sequence captured with a different camera.
+To resolve the scale ambiguity and recover in metric scale, the actual scene scale needs to be supervised in some form.
+Past works have leveraged velocity~\cite{PackNet}, GPS~\cite{GPS}, IMU~\cite{IMU, IMUICRA}, or camera height~\cite{ScaleRecovery, VADepth} for this.
+These methods require auxiliary sensors to measure these extra quantities in addition to the monocular RGB camera, which significantly limits the ability to scale the size of training data.
+Arbitrary in-the-wild driving videos cannot be used as they lack such measurements.
+These self-supervised methods often still require weak scale supervision and cannot be made fully self-supervised as the scale changes for each sequence captured with a different camera.

-In contrast, humans can still perceive the spatial scale of any visual input.
-This is mainly done based on prior knowledge of object sizes.
-On the road, there are plenty of objects including cars whose size we know in advance.
-This suggests that we may leverage an object size prior universal to the scene to properly pin down the scale of arbitrary environments regardless of the camera used.
-In other words, leveraging object size priors is the key to realize monocular scale-aware depth estimation without any supervision.
-This idea of building and using a universal object size prior, however, is brittle as we demonstrate later mainly due to the inaccuracies of object localization in the scene.
-In addition, there are no reliable object size priors except for a few introduced as probability densities for other tasks \cite{Metrology, PuttingObjects, MetricTree} whose parameters are challenging to find.